ryan-d-graham/ChangePointAnalysis/README.md

 This tool utilizes the Bayesian Blocks implementation from the Astropy library.

-Feel free to customize further as per your needs!
+Feel free to adjust the README to better fit your project’s specific details and additional features.